adamreiser/vagrant-borg/README.md

 - borg7.c: temporary fix for inventory selection loop (can still loop but does so less)
-- borg_autorun/: add a '-b' option to jump straight into borg mode (using the last character or generating the same one to start)
+- borg_autorun/: add a '-b' option to jump straight into borg mode

 ## Borg command list
 ```